Main Website

 There is no shortage of entrepreneurs, marketers, designers, and developers who want an answer to the same question.
 Anyone who knows the answer to this has a natural advantage in the short and long run.

+The only way to know what the audience wants is research.
 In the world of mobile apps, the audience is a sum total of all the people who’ve downloaded a given app and all those who could download an app.

+How does audience research work for app designers?
+It basically comes down to the UI and UX expectations of the audience.
 The best way to gauge expectations is to visit an app store and check user reviews.
-Audience research is basically a practice in working out the expectations of the target audience.
+Audience research is basically a practice of working out the expectations of the target audience.

-The app review section provides direct insights on the kind of performance and design standards an app has to reach.
+The app review section provides direct insights into the kind of performance and design standards an app has to reach.
 Designers can also learn the type of features and apps users generally like, and the ones they don’t.

 b.
 Competitor research